FrancoFrancis/FrancoFrancis/README.md

 - frontend Web Developer / Designer
 - 🥑 Open source Contributor

-- 💬 Ask me about *front end web developement and everything in between*
+- 💬 Ask me about *front end web development and everything in between*

-- 👑 I am an entrepreneur with the Vison of building for the future of technology in Africa.
+- 🧡 Lately I have been learning more about sales and marketing than coding.

 - ⚡ Fun fact **I love to sing and write music!**